 Progress develops NativeScript tools as well.
 They recently released NativeScript Sidekick, a companion app that escalates the NativeScript development process effectively.
 NativeScript SideKick offers a range of tools and templates to get applications up and running swiftly.

-NativeScript is a powerful framework that companies enjoy when creating enterprise applications for apps that they want to run natively on Android and iOS.
+NativeScript is a powerful framework that all the Best Software Development Companies enjoy when creating enterprise applications for apps that they want to run natively on Android and iOS.
 Let us know in the comments about your experience with NativeScript and how beneficial was it for you!

 Source: InfoWorld, Progress, Medium (@bryceoldham)